EdDataScienceEES/tutorial-Kirstb-04/index.md

 Add a backslash and a space after each word to create spaces between the words.
 To change the colour simply type the colour you want into the curly brackets where **blue** currently is _e.g. purple, green, yellow_.

-**Important Note!** <mark>By changing the colour of the text the font of the text also changes.
+**Important Note!** <mark>**This code is a HTML tag as opposed to markup language, which is not fully supported by GitHub markdown**.
+I would therefore recommend using this code sparingly and in personal as opposed to professional Markdowns as it can be temperamental.
+Additionally, by changing the colour of the text the font of the text also changes.
 There isn't a way around this and so bear this in mind before changing the colour of your text.</mark>

 <p>&nbsp;</p>